trungle15/ReuseU/sprints/sprint-journals/sprint-1-journal.md

 A narrative describing the test.
 What roles did each team member play during the test?
 Which user stories were activated?

+1. Use case 4, Chara who navigates to the website about page, and looks at a buyer to see if their rating is good, we accept a buy and message them.
+3. Use case 3, Dexter searching for laptops on ReuseU, checking their conditions through photos, and favoriting listings.

 Additional notes describing the session, e.g. observations of the test user's behavior.
+- Had a tough time navigating the UI, seemed stuck at times and did not know what to do
+- Did not go to 'your listings' easily.
+Didn't know that there were many options in the settings menu.
+- Claimed things took to long to load (suboptimal scene organization during testing)
+- Did not like transitions between scenes

 The feedback you got from the tester
+- Things should load faster
+- The bar on the side to hide the left product filters was way too small
+- Coudlnd't tell what was editable on the profile page: email and password is both editable or only password?

+Notes on how to revise your testing procedure for the next user
+- Guide the user on what their goal is instead of freely roaming the website

-Notes on how to revise your testing procedure for the next user Not only will your prototype change, but also, you might choose to change the way you present it to your user.
+Not only will your prototype change, but also, you might choose to change the way you present it to your user.
+- We need to organize small paper tabs such as buttons together, we need to create 'scenes' that we can quickly swapped out.

+Describe changes to your prototype
+- We added animations when loading certain elements such as adding a listing to a add a sense of personality
+- Changed the look of the filter minimizing bar to be easily seen
+- Addded a lot of back buttons to prevent the user from being stuck in a screen without a way to go back
+-
+How your prototype changed based on user feedback
+- Made the search bar a bit larger
+- Removed some whitespace on the create listing page by making certain text boxes larger

-Describe changes to your prototype how your prototype changed based on user feedback other changes your team decided to make from your own thoughts and ideas from the testing session other things you added to your prototype, not necessarily based on the testing session Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen
+Other changes your team decided to make from your own thoughts and ideas from the testing session
+- Add some sort of report button

+Other things you added to your prototype, not necessarily based on the testing session
+- NA

 Who you tested it with. - cam